the-commons-project/synthea/README.md

  - `run_synthea Massachusetts`
  - `run_synthea Alaska Juneau`
  - `run_synthea -s 12345`
- - `run_synthea -p 1000`
  - `run_synthea -s 987 Washington Seattle`
  - `run_synthea -s 21 -p 100 Utah "Salt Lake City"`
  - `run_synthea -m metabolic*`
+ - `run_synthea -m *covid19* -p 1000` COVID 19 test data

 Some settings can be changed in `./src/main/resources/synthea.properties`.

 Synthea<sup>TM</sup> will output patient records in C-CDA and FHIR formats in `./output`.

 ### TCP functionality
-This project has functionality added specifically for TCT which includes:
+This project has functionality added specifically for TCP which includes:
 - Saving data to local files (now using an argument)
 - Sending patients directly to a FHIR server
 - Sending files to AWS S3
+- creating data linked to gluu inum

 ### Saving files locally
 In order to save files locally (json format) you have to add the following argument on the command line